 |Employees (Full- and Part-Time)||Payment Amount|

 |101 to 300||$35,000|

 |301 or more||$45,000|

 Eligible small businesses not in the state Unemployment Insurance program will receive $10,000.

 We determined what businesses are eligible and their aid amount based on their sales tax and unemployment records as of November 1, 2020.
 You do not need to apply.

 We notified eligible businesses though their e-Services account and by mail on December 31, 2020.

-We will mail payments to eligible businesses in early-January 2021, to the mailing address on their Sales Tax account.
+We mailed payments to eligible businesses on January 13, to the mailing address on their Sales Tax account.
 Electronic payments are not available for this program.